prireds174/css-frameworks-exercise/README.md

 ## Your task

-With your lab partner pick two front-end frameworks and answer the following questions for each of them.

 Instructions:
 - Fork and clone this repo
-- Collaborate on your research
+- With a partner, select two (2) front-end frameworks, research and answer the following questions below.
 - Add your notes directly to this `Readme.md` (Stretch Goal: use development + pull requests to merge your local code to your forked repo)
 - Share a link to your finished research in the class thread